DIY Yarn Wall Hanging: A How To Guide

 For added texture, you can also place beads between knots.

-Obviously the more you do, the more time it will take and if you desire so, you don’t have to do this is one sitting, but in total it took me just over an hour to finish this from start to finish with a ready to go dowel.
+Obviously, the more you do, the more time it will take, and if you desire so, you don’t have to do this in one sitting, but in total, it took me just over an hour to finish this from start to finish with a ready-to-go dowel.

 I think no more than $15 and an hour of your time is a great deal considering some of these wall hangings go for around $300, wouldn’t you say ??